-Concussion recommendations:
+Concussion Recommendations:

 - 1. Your son/daughter must be evaluated by a physician. - 2.
-Have your son/daughter report to the Athletic Trainer the next day they are in school for a followup examination. - Please review the information below and on the accompanying hand-outs.
+Have your son/daughter report to the Athletic Trainer the next time they are in school for a follow-up examination. - 3.
+Please review the information below and on the accompanying handouts.
 If symptoms worsen, or new ones arise, please contact your child's physician or seek the closest emergency medical system. - 4.
 Follow the instructions outlined below if your physician has not given you other directions:

-It Is OK to:
+It is ok to:

+- There is NO need to:

 - Use acetaminophen (Tylenol) for headaches as directed on the bottle

 - Use ice packs on head and neck as needed for comfort

 - Eat a light diet

 - Go to sleep

 - Rest (no strenuous activity)